It Could Always Be Worse

 I am not uninformed about the issues of the day.

-I’m equipped with the appropriate amount of empathy.
+I have the appropriate amount of empathy.

 I simply need reassurance that things will get better.